girlwithglasses/IMG-ProPortal/README.md

 # IMG-ProPortal

+Documentation for the IMG ProPortal is in the [ProPortal docs folder](proportal/docs/).

-Please see the README and LICENSE files in the ProPortal folder for more information on the project.
+Please see the [README](proportal/README.md) and [LICENSE](proportal/LICENSE) files in the ProPortal folder for more information on the project.